bup/bup/Documentation/bup-rm.1.md

 refer to the deleted items, unless there are other references to them (e.g. tags).

-A subsequent garbage collection, either by a `bup gc`, or by a normal `git gc`, may permanently delete data that is no longer reachable from the remaining branches or tags, and reclaim the related storage space.
+A subsequent garbage collection by `bup gc` may permanently delete data that is no longer reachable from the remaining branches or tags and reclaim the related storage space.
+(The same would apply to a `git gc` on the repository, but the safety of running `git gc` on a bup repository has not been carefully evaluated, and should be avoided.)

+If you are familiar with `git`(1), removing branches is similar to `git branch -D BRANCH` and removing saves is like a `git-rebase --interactive` that removes commits.

 WARNING: This is one of the few bup commands that modifies your archive in intentionally destructive ways.